-> Separate and distinct from the employees' personal statutory obligation not to deal in any Price-sensitive Inside Information, the AIM Rules for Companies and other applicable laws and regulations require HUTCHMED to disclose any Price-sensitive Inside Information to the public without delay after such information has, or ought reasonably to have, come to the knowledge of their officers in the course of performing their functions as officers.
+Separate and distinct from the employees’ personal statutory obligation not to deal in any Price-sensitive Inside Information, the AIM Rules for Companies, the Nasdaq Stock Market LLC Rules, the Securities and Futures Ordinance in Hong Kong and other applicable laws and regulations require HUTCHMED to disclose any Price-sensitive Inside Information to the public without delay after such information has, or ought reasonably to have, come to the knowledge of their officers in the course of performing their functions as officers.

-> Officers of HUTCHMED are obliged to take all reasonable measures from time to time to ensure that proper safeguards exist to prevent HUTCHMED from breaching its disclosure obligation.
+Officers of HUTCHMED are obliged to take all reasonable measures from time to time to ensure that proper safeguards exist to prevent HUTCHMED from breaching its disclosure obligation.

 HUTCHMED is committed to maintaining appropriate internal controls and reporting systems within the Group to identify, assess and escalate possible Price-sensitive Inside Information to enable the central management and the Board of HUTCHMED to determine whether disclosure would be necessary.